Achal Das Bohra: Civic service

 Bohra was one of the founder-promoters of the MBM Engineering College (established on 15 August 1951), the Birla Institute of Technology & Science in Pilani (BITS), and the Jai Narain Vyas Mahila (P.G.)
 Mahavidhyalaya College in Jodhpur, one of two women-only colleges in the entire state of Rajasthan.
 Bohra was also on the governing body of the Lachoo Memorial College of Science and Technology in Jodhpur.

 Bohra was the chairman of the Mahamana Malaviya Memorial Foundation, an organization committed to increasing the academic opportunities available to women in society.

 Bohra served as the Secretary General of the International Federation of Geeta Ashrams, New Delhi, from 1974 to 1992.
 As a devotee of Paramhans Shri 1008 Swami Hari Har Ji Maharaj, he co-founded Geeta Dham on 84 acre of land 40 km from Jodhpur which provides education to children, a home to the aged and a holistic approach to good health by the use of ancient doctrines of Ayurveda, Yoga and Meditation.
 Geetha Dham also provides a free eye camp twice a year to serve the needy for eye ailments, including cataracts and glaucoma.

 Bohra established the Arogya Laboratory Center, a full-service diagnostic health care center for the destitute in the Old City of Jodhpur on the grounds of his ancestral home.

 He was the main promoter and chairman of the Federation NG Social Organizations from 1992 to 1995 and the leader of the Center For Vedic Studies headquartered in Jodhpur.
 He was also the President of Rotary International in Jodhpur from 1971 to 1977.

 Memberships and honors

 He was a member of Fellow Institution Engineers India and a member of the American Society for Testing and Materials, American Society of Metals and the International Tube Association.

-Bohra has been a member and has been profiled in Marquis Who's Who in Asia (2007, 1st Edition), Marquis Who's Who in the World (1999–2007), Marquis Who's Who in Finance and Industry (2000–2001) and Marquis Who's Who in Science and Engineering (1998–2004), all of which are preeminent publications of the most noteworthy individuals in their respective fields and careers around the globe.
+Bohra was a member and was profiled in Marquis Who's Who in Asia (2007, 1st Edition), Marquis Who's Who in the World (1999–2007), Marquis Who's Who in Finance and Industry (2000–2001) and Marquis Who's Who in Science and Engineering (1998–2004), all of which are preeminent publications of the most noteworthy individuals in their respective fields and careers around the globe.